flyingmachine/brave-clojure-web/content/concurrency.md

 Futures allow you to require the result of a task independently of when it's defined and evaluated.
 Calling `future` defines the task and indicates that it should start being evaluated immediately.
+It also indicates that you don't need the result immediately.

+When you dereference a future, you indicate that the result is required *right now* and that evaluation should stop until the result is obtained.
+You'll see how this can help you deal with the mutual exclusion problem in just a little bit.

-You can then require the result whenever you want by dereferencing.
-You can even ignore the result if you want to, for example if you're using a future to log a message asynchronously.
+Alternatively, you can ignore the result.
+For example, you can use futures to write to a log file asynchronously.

 Clojure also allows you to treat "task definition" and "requiring the result" independently with `delays` and `promises`.